68kPoker/CodeBase/Diary.md

 # Warehouse - Diary

+16 February 2021

+Lots of good happened!
+Further description tommorow.
+Now I check-in the latest source code with my own Window-movement function, Copper-sync screen and Tile-refresh function and IFF ILBM image loading routine.
+In place there will be Gadget-cutting function.

 13 February 2021

 OK, so what's going on - the legacy source code have been archived and is used as